-Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its fifth year.
+Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its sixth year.

 Only current 8th grade students may apply.

-Storyboard (Hansel and Gretel, 6 panels.
+Storyboard – (Hansel and Gretel, 6 panels.
 You can draw with a pencil or use any material to make it.)
 Create a storyboard for the fairy tale Hansel and Gretel.
-The storyboard has to have exactly six panels, no more and no less.
+The storyboard has to have 6 panels, not more or less.
 We are looking at your imagination and creativity in telling the story visually, not your drawing expertise.
 (Storyboard definition: a sequence of images, typically with some directions and dialogue, representing the shots planned for a movie or television production.)

 Students will be evaluated based on the quality of the audition elements and their enthusiasm for this field.